Nor Land, Nor Sea, Nor John Cousteau!

 Jean-Julais Jablais, or whatever his name was.

+Jacques Cousteau?
+No, it's not Jacques Cousteau.
 He's been dead, but his son's alive.

 John Cousteau.
+No kidding.

 Just say it with confidence.
+I did.

-He took five trips down to a part of the ocean where they believe that the tsunamis that hit Indonesia and Bali and all those places, you know, that terrible tsunami about a decade and a half ago, they believe that it originated from the fact that there's one plate that is moving under what they call it, subversion or something.
+He took five trips down to a part of the ocean where they believe that the tsunamis that hit Indonesia and Bali and all those places, even that terrible tsunami about a decade and a half ago, they believe that it originated from the fact that there's one plate that is moving under what they call it, subversion or something.

+Subversion.
 I don't know.

+One plate's moving under another one.
 And there is like literally a knuckle, a mountain range that is holding it from releasing more under itself.

-But if he could just go down there five times he could figure out why this is all going on study new species and figure out why the what we can do about the knuckle and i'm thinking to myself you fucking bonehead i appreciate that somebody else is going down there to figure all this out on my behalf because he spends like 30 hours in that envelope and he can't piss and he can't stretch his legs and he's like stuck in a weird position yeah that's right he's like manning it yeah it's just he's in close quarters And just like the Titan submercible that exploded or imploded or whatever, there's like two tiny little holes and you look at.
+I appreciate that somebody else is going down there to figure all this out on my behalf because he spends like 30 hours in that envelope and he can't piss and he can't stretch his legs and he's like stuck in a weird position.

 It seemed like a really weird task to me, but I understand they,

-It's some people's, you know, passion.
+I don't know.
+That's some people's, you know, passion.

+Absolutely.
 I loved it.

 When I was a kid, Jacques Cousteau was my hero.

 I wanted to be a marine biologist until I learned that you actually have to go under the water to figure out what's under the water.
+And take scientific classes.

+Fuck that.
 Both of those things.

+Fuck that.
 There's a third thing that's scary to me.

 It's science.
+Right.

 Science.
+Oh,

+scary creepy.
 Binocular fish will eat your little ding-dong.

 telescoping teeth to crush the last parts of you.

-You will be eaten by the aliens of earth also known as telescope fish
+You will be eaten by the aliens of Earth, also known as telescope fish.

-And he throws the anchor and he's like, all right, jump in.
+ships ahoy and he like throws the anchor and he's like, all right, jump in.
+And my kids are like, yeah,

-And I'm like, no, what?
+and I'm like, no, what?

 What?

+What?
 Huh?

+Shouldn't we go to a beach?
+Like where we can walk in?
+Yeah.
 Do you want us to jump in?

 I don't know.
+It's a little scary.

-That's a little scary, but maybe not even scarier than a lake.
+But maybe not even scarier than a lake.
+A lake's a little weird.

-Oh, I've decided that the lake is the scarier
+Oh, I've decided that the lake is the scarier.

+I'd much rather be in the ocean.
 Give me the sharks, the dolphins, and the killer whales.

 I'd much rather be in the ocean than the lake because while the ocean has big, scary creatures, the lake has tiny microscopic creatures that can eat your ears.
+Like the

-Yeah, they get into your penis and all of a sudden your penis looks like a purple balloon and it's falling off and you don't know why.
+All of a sudden, your penis looks like a purple balloon and it's falling off.
+You don't know why.

 They can't 21 EPM.
+They can't 21 EPA.

 It's almost Lake Lanier.